wswebcreation/protractor-image-comparison/docs/methods.md

 Code details and example usage can be found [here](./index.md).

-##NEW saveFullPageScreenshot or checkFullPageScreenshot
+##NEW saveFullPageScreens or checkFullPageScreen
-The methods `saveFullPageScreenshot` and `checkFullPageScreenshot` create a screenshot of the **complete** page.
+The methods `saveFullPageScreens` and `checkFullPageScreen` create a screenshot of the **complete** page.
 Basically it will device the complete page into multiple viewports.
 Then it will scroll to each viewport, waits a given timeout (default 1000 milliseconds) and takes a screenshot.
 When all the viewports have been captured it will compose a new complete fullpage screenshot.
 These methods will also work on pages with lazyloading.
 By altering the `timeout` you can set it to wait for how long the lazyloading will take and then take a screenshot.
 It wil automatically recalculate the height of the full screen